supermarsx/whoisdigger/readme.md

 Whoisdigger uses a settings file that rules how the application behaves overall, this can be achieved by either using the preload settings file or change the `appsettings.ts` inside `js`.

+Context isolation is always enabled for security purposes and cannot be disabled in configuration.

 ### Theme

 The options screen provides a **Follow system theme** toggle.
 When enabled the application automatically switches between dark and light modes according to your operating system preference.
 This behaviour is controlled by the `theme.followSystem` setting which can be set to `true` or `false` in the configuration file.